pepopo978/SimpleActionSets/README.md

 # Weird Vibes changes
 * Compatable with superwow, fixes saving action sets. -Pepo
-* Sets swap automatically when using Goblin Brainwasher. -Ehawne
+* Sets swap automatically when using Goblin Brainwasher.
+Saving using the brainwasher will save a corresponding set, loading using the brainwasher will load the matching set. -Ehawne
 * Not currently compatible with SuperMacro. -Ehawne

 # SimpleActionSets